-TIAL, SUPPLEMENTAL, AND PERMANENT FINANCIAL RELIEF: following documents were served: [Check all the at apply.
-State with specificity the documents being produced; if sufficient space is not u may attach additional papers with this form and refer to them in the space provided.] a Financial Affidavit Florida Family Law Rules of Procedure Form 12.902(b) (short form) Florida Family Law Rules of Procedure Form 12.902(c) (long form) b All complete federal and state personal income tax, gift tax, and foreign tax returns, for the past 3 years; including all attachments, including IRS forms W-2, 1099, and K-1, and all accompanying schedules and worksheets comprising the entire tax return; Transcript of the tax return as provided by IRS form 4506-T; or IRS forms W-2, 1099, and K-1 for the past year because the income tax return for the past year has not been prepared; and for any of the prior 2 years beyond the past year if tax returns for any of those years have not been filed. c Pay stubs or other evidence of earned income for the 6 months before the compliance with these disclosure requirements for initial or supplemental proceedings.
-The following are produced: d A statement identifying the source and amount of all income for the 6 months before the compliance with these disclosure requirements for initial or supplemental proceedings, if not reflected on the pay stubs produced.
-The following are produced: e All loan applications, financial statements, credit reports, or any other form of financial disclosure, including financial aid forms, prepared for any purpose or used for any purpose within the 24 months preceding the compliance with these disclosure requirements for initial or supplemental proceedings.
-The following are produced: f All deeds to real estate in which I presently own or owned an interest within the past 3 years.
-All promissory notes or other documents evidencing money owed to me or my spouse at any time within the last 24 months.
-All leases, whether in my name individually, in my name jointly with any other person or entity, in my name as trustee or guardian for a party or a minor or adult dependent child of both parties, or in someone else's name on my behalf wherein either party (A) is receiving or has received payments at any time within the last 3 years, or (B) owns or owned an interest.
+The date the following documents were served: .
+[Check all that apply.
+State with specificity the documents being produced; if sufficient space is not provided, you may attach additional papers with this form and refer to them in the space provided.]

+- a.
+Financial Affidavit - Florida Family Law Rules of Procedure Form 12.902(b) (short form) Florida Family Law Rules of Procedure Form 12.902(c) (long form) - b.
+All complete federal and state personal income tax, gift tax, and foreign tax returns for the past 3 years; including all attachments, including IRS forms W-2, 1099, and K-1, and all accompanying schedules and worksheets comprising the entire tax return; or Transcript of tax return as provided by IRS form 4506-T; or - IRS forms W-2, 1099, and K-1 for the past year because the income tax return for the past year has not been prepared; and for any of the prior 2 years beyond the past year if tax returns for any of those years have not been filed. - c.
+Pay stubs or other evidence of earned income for the 6 months before the compliance with the disclosure requirements for temporary relief.
 The following are produced: